mantidproject/mantid/docs/source/release/v3.10.0/indirect_inelastic.rst

 QuickRuns
 ~~~~~~~~~

-- :ref:`IndirectDiffScan <algm-IndirectDiffScan>` to to improve diffraction reduction workflow
+- :ref:`IndirectDiffScan <algm-IndirectDiffScan>` to improve diffraction reduction workflow.
+Runs a diffraction reduction in diffspec mode with several parameters at fixed values.

 Data Reduction
 ##############